CLayer-dev/docs/docs/apis-sdks/web3-libraries.md

 ## Overview

-Core Layer supports various Web3 libraries for interacting with the testnet.
-All standard Ethereum Web3 libraries work with Core Layer using the same patterns.
+CLayer supports various Web3 libraries for interacting with the testnet.
+All standard Ethereum Web3 libraries work with CLayer using the same patterns.

-`Core Layer Blockchain` is compatible with `Ethereum`'s ecosystem，support all `Ethereum`'s `RPC` API and SDK.
+`CLayer Blockchain` is compatible with `Ethereum`'s ecosystem，support all `Ethereum`'s `RPC` API and SDK.

 ### RPC Compatibility
 [RPC Method List](https://ethereum.org/en/developers/docs/apis/json-rpc/)